Eratosthenes/denoue/README.md

 Denoue is on par with the fastest available structured loggers in Golang, and requires zero allocations to log a static string, e.g. `log.Info("hello world")`.
 It is expected that a new logger will be instantiated for each request, but this is not an expensive operation (see below).

+**Note:** These benchmarks measure only the in-process cost of formatting and setup.
+In real applications, the dominant cost of logging is I/O—typically measured in microseconds, not nanoseconds.
+Denoue preempts this issue by deferring I/O until after the client response is sent, so logging has virtually zero impact on response latency.

 | Operation                                                   | Time (ns/op) | Allocs/op | Notes                              |
 | ----------------------------------------------------------- | ------------ | --------- | ---------------------------------- |
 | **Log a static string** | ~78 ns       | 0         | Hot path, no allocations           |